talia0404/PROG7314-2026/07 Multi-Language Integration/README.md

-# 🌍 Multi-Language Support in Android
+# 🌍 Multi-Language Support in Android Using ML Kit

-In this activity, you will add multi-language support to an Android application.
+In this activity, you will add **multi-language support** to an Android application.

 The application should support: